The oldest things in the Ocean: Explained.

 Orca (also known as killer whales) are famous residents of the Ocean.
 They are fast, fashionable and family-oriented.
 Frankly, they are fantastic.

-Orca aren’t whales
+Orca aren’t whales, they’re dolphins.

 The commonly used name, killer whales, can cause confusion.
 Early sailors became familiar with orca hunting the great whales, naming them “whale killers”.
 Somewhere in history, that got flipped to become “killer whale”, even though orca are actually dolphins.
 They are the biggest of the dolphins.

-But the whole dolphin family, the Delphinoidea, belong to the toothed whales – the Odontoceti.
-Along with the Mysticeti, the baleen whales, they make up the cetaceans.
-So, you could argue all dolphins (and therefore the orcas) are in fact whales.
+Technically, the whole dolphin family, the Delphinoidea, belong to toothed whales – the Odontoceti.
+Along with the Mysticeti (baleen whales) they make up the cetaceans.

 Orcinus orca is currently a single species, although scientists have suggested dividing it into races, sub species or even different species.